NIB-SI/multiOmics-integration/_p_ADAPTOmics/_I_Desiree/README.md

 ### Data management framework
 - All data should be annotated with detailed metadata, including <ins>*_Phenodata_*</ins> – a master sample description table, and preferably structured according to the pISA-tree data management framework (1)
-- Each measurement should be stored as a separate data file, including SampleName (and/or SampleID) and measurements only, preferably as tab-separated text file
+- Each measurement should be stored as a separate data file, including **SampleName** (and/or **SampleID**) and measurements only, preferably as tab-separated text file
 - If using Excel as primary measurement storage format, prior to analyses, export each data set as tab separated text file
 - Avoid merged cells and Excel calculations in exported files under any cost

 ### Expected measurements
-- Omics' strategies include: Hormonomics, Transcriptomics, Proteomics (non-targeted), Metabolomics, Phenomics and more
+- Omics' strategies include: Hormonomics, Transcriptomics, Proteomics (non-targeted), Metabolomics (leaves and tubers), and Phenomics
 - Measurements can include single or multiple genotypes with single or multiple tissues under single or combine abiotic or biotic stressors
 - Preferential measurements are time-series measurements